Okay, let’s deal with the elephants in the room and get them out of the way.

 And he walks on stage.
 And the crowd bursts into applause.
 And I get the chills every fucking time.

 Picking up on the crowd’s energy, Lou steps up to the mike and delivers a cheeky, sassy vocal that tells you he’s feeling it.
 Meanwhile, the band doesn’t let up at all, delivering raw power in every strum and thrust.
 What the crowd is hearing is so completely different from the acoustic-harmonic version on Loaded that they may not have recognized the song at first.
-This Jane rocks like a bitch in heat, which in turn transforms the lyrics from a nostalgic recollection of an idealized past to an urgent plea that we recognize that life can be beautiful right fucking now if we stop all the trash-talking bullshit and treat each other with a sense of common decency:
+This Jane rocks like a bitch in heat, energizing what at first glance feels like a nostalgic recollection of an idealized past but is in truth an urgent plea for us to recognize that life can be beautiful right fucking now if we stop all the trash-talking bullshit and treat each other with a sense of common decency:

 Some people like to go out dancing